 Writers talks about their favourite book - the book that inspires or moves them; the book that formed their aristic, moral or intellectual compass; the book that they would recommend to anyone.

-A unique opportunity to meet two young, international literary stars and hear about their books, which have recently become available in the Netherlands.
-NRC newspaper literary critic Margo Dijkgraaf one on one interviews Leila Slimani (France) and Mohsin Hamid (Pakistan) about their motivation to write, the source of their characters, and the worldwide success of their books.
+A unique opportunity to meet international literary star Moshin Hamid and hear about his book Exit West.
+NRC newspaper literary critic Margo Dijkgraaf interviews Hamid (Pakistan) about his motivation to write, the source of his characters, and the worldwide success of his books.

 Hamid became known with his bestseller The Reluctant Fundamentalist that was later turned into a film, about a Pakistani man who decides to give up his life in the US after a failed love affair and the events of 9/11.
 In his newest novel Exit West, shortlisted for the 2017 Man Booker Prize, a couple in love amid war and migration finds an escape route to the West via secret doors.